-Sammary Job title Data Lead - State of Carbon Dioxide Removal Division Social Sciences Department Smith School of Enterprise and Environment (SSEE), School of Geography and the Environment (SoGE) Location South Parks Road, Oxford OX1 3QY Grade and salary Grade 8: £48,235 - £57,255 p.a.
-Hours Full time Contract type Fixed term.
-Initially for 28 months Reporting to Dr Steve Smith, Principal Investigator Vacancy reference 177243 Additional information Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
+Summary Job title Communications and Events Lead - State of Carbon Dioxide Removal Division Social Sciences Department Smith School of Enterprise and Environment (SSEE), School of Geography and the Environment (SoGE) Location South Parks Road, Oxford OX1 3QY Grade and salary Grade 7: £38,674 - £43,171 per annum Hours Full time Contract type Fixed-term Initially 28 months Reporting to Dr Steve Smith, Principal Investigator Vacancy reference 177457 Additional information Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
 SoGE are committed to equality and values diversity.
 The School of Geography and the Environment holds an Athena Swan Silver award in recognition of our commitment and success in addressing gender equality.
-The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so
+The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so While this is a full-time role, we can support flexible working arrangements (for instance if you have caring responsibilities) in agreement with the managers.